Hrithik1/loginwebpage/README.md

 # loginwebpage

-User can create a new account and login with the same account.
+User can create a new account and login using the same credentials.